john-ciq/finsemble-seed/README.md

 [![Finsemble SmartDesktop](./public/assets/img/Finsemble+Cosaic.svg)](https://documentation.finsemble.com/)

-# Finsemble Seed Custom Dialog Using DialogManager API Example🌱
+# Finsemble Seed Custom Dialog Using DialogManager API Example
 This example illustrates how to create a custom dialog by adding `DialogManager` API calls into a standard component.

 # Introduction